 I learned this version of All of Me (along with No Greater Love coming up) in Susan Muscarella's piano comping course some years ago at the then Jazz School in Berkeley (now the Jazz Institute).
 The objective was learning about 4-note "open" voicings of extended and altered seventh chords often used to accompany soloists.
-The home tonic of this piece is C and the key signature is empty, nominally identifying the Ionian mode, but the melody line uses all but two notes of the chromatic scale and the harmony uses all of them.
+The home tonic is C and the key signature empty, nominally identifying the Ionian mode, but the melody line uses all but two notes of the chromatic scale and the harmony uses all of them.
 Open voicings of the harmony chords rearrange the notes and sometimes omit the roots.
-The standard way of explaining such voicings is by rearranged degree numbers of chord scales, in which the same notes from adjacent chords have different degree numbers relative to different roots, which are are sometimes omitted.
-Such representations are indirect relative to the keyboard, difficult to comprehend as a whole or remember, and difficult to annotate on the written music because they require too many symbols.
+The standard way of explaining such voicings is by rearranged degree numbers of chord scales, in which the same notes from adjacent chords have different degree numbers relative to different roots, which are sometimes omitted.
+Such representations are indirect relative to the keyboard, difficult to comprehend as a whole or remember, and too cumbersome to annotate routinely on the written music.
 This complexity goes away when the shapes are understood in terms of building blocks.